A Rainbow in the Dark

 "Hello," Harry said shyly shaking her hand.

 She sat down behind her desk and motioned to the chairs in front of her desk.
 "Please sit."
 She took two rolls of parchment out of her desk drawer and set them on her desk.
 "I'm a bit confused, Severus.
 I have two copies of Lily Potter's will; one I retrieved from the Ministry and the other from Gringotts.
-The Gringotts one names you and Alice Longbottom as his godparents and guardians, but the Ministry one names Albus Dumbledore as Harry's guardian.
+The Gringotts one names you and Alice Longbottom as Harry's godparents and guardians, but the Ministry one names Albus Dumbledore as his guardian.
 I also checked Mr. Potter's wills and both copies name Sirius Black and Mary MacDonald as Harry's godparents and guardians.
 I found it strange that Mr. Potter's wills were identical, but Mrs. Potter's looks as if the Ministries' copy has been tampered with.
-Since I couldn't speak to Alice Longbottom I spoke with her mother-in-law, Augusta Longbottom and she confirmed that Alice told her that Lily Potter planned to name Alice and you as Harry's godparents and guardians."
+Since I couldn't speak to Alice Longbottom; I spoke with her mother-in-law, Augusta Longbottom and she confirmed that Alice told her that Mrs. Potter planned to name Alice and you as Harry's godparents and guardians."

 "Does that mean Professor Snape can be my guardian, Mrs. Mullings?"
 Harry asked.